Images: Bryan Versteeg, spacehabs.com; Raymond Cassel; NASA

 Image: Adrianna Allen, photonillustration.com

 Factors which could affect human reproduction may be different from those needed merely for survival.
-We know adult humans can survive periods of both lunar and micro gravity, reduced air pressure and oxygen levels, and some varying rotation and background radiation rates.
+We know adult humans can survive periods of both lunar and micro gravity, reduced air pressure and oxygen levels, and some varying rotation rates (for artificial gravity generation in orbit), and background radiation rates.
 The limits for viable multi-generation human survival may differ, and should be investigated in other mammals and primates before committing to a major settlement in any proposed location.
 Other environmental factors may also need to be considered.

 Demonstration of normal development of the mammalian life cycle is a high priority before humans attempt to raise children in large numbers in a given off-Earth location, to prove that there would be no significant or severe developmental abnormalities which could prevent normal operation and growth of a human settlement in that location.
 There are multiple conditions including gravity levels that could possibly cause developmental and health problems.
 Some of these conditions, such as gravity levels and radiation environments, are impossible or difficult to reproduce on Earth.